 British producer Ethan Johns began his career under the tutelage of his father, hall of fame producer Glyn Johns.
 Since the 90’s, Johns has worked as a producer, engineer, mixer, and occasionally touring musician for a number of artists including Ray LaMontagne (three records), Kings of Leon (three records), Joe Cocker, Tom Jones, Emmylou Harris and more recently, Laura Marling (three records).
 He is known for authenticity and rawness in both his live work and his recording style, preferring analog over digital methods.

 In 2012 Johns’s work won him the BRIT Award for Best British Producer.
 In the same year, encouraged by a number of artists, Johns stepped out from behind the console and released his solo album, If Not Now Then When?
-The album features collaborations with a number of familiar faces including Ryan Adams and Laura Marling.
+The album features collaborations with a number of familiar faces including Laura Marling.

 *Credit Key: P – Producer, E – Engineer, M – Mixer